 4. Don’t memorise answers to the IELTS questions

-Candidates might be tempted to memorise some common IELTS questions.
+- You might be tempted to memorise some common IELTS speaking intro questions.
 However, this will hamper the natural speaking flow of a candidate, and the examiner can easily recognise these answers.
 So, rather than memorising, it is better to practise speaking beforehand.

 5. Use a range of grammar and avoid using fillers

-Candidates that show a range of grammatical use to express their words are more likely to score a higher band than others.
+- Candidates who show a range of grammatical use to express their words are more likely to score a higher band than others.
 Also, using correct and proper grammar is essential.

 6. Avoid monotonous and extended answers